 4. Creates an Environment of Self-Improvement

-Watching their peers getting recognized for their efforts, innovation, and skills proves to be a great motivator for employees to improve their performance and efficiency and attain similar rewards and recognition.
+Watching their peers getting recognized for their efforts, innovation, and skills proves to be a great motivator for employees to improve their own performance and efficiency and attain similar rewards and recognition.

 5. Ensures Better Return on Investment